simonalexanderson/MotoricaDanceDataset/README.md

 **Non-commercial use**

 The Motorica Dance Dataset is free to use for research purposes by academic institutes, companies, and individuals.
 Use for commercial purposes is not permitted without prior written consent.
 This includes, without limitation, incorporation in a commercial product, use in a commercial service, or training machine learning algorithms for commercial purposes.
-If you are interested in using Motorica Dance Dataset for commercial purposes or non-research purposes, please contact info@motorica.ai.
+If you are interested in using Motorica Dance Dataset for commercial purposes or non-research purposes, please contact simonal@kth.se.

 **No redistribution**